Adityav369/new-aggregator-sample/README.md

 # news-aggregator-sample
-This is a simplistic sample of the news aggregator I implemented for CLSA.
+This is a simple sample for web scraping in Python.
 The setup and run guide is given in the repository.
-The project only has 1 news website and 1 market sector.
-It was used to train employees in basic web scraping and data processing using python to help further the automation efforts at the firm.
-The comprehensive project is the property of the organization and cannot be shared online.
-It includes multiple sectors, and multiple news websites.
-It also looks for keywords in the title and removes if the news is not important.

 The project could have been improved by using:
 1. Multithreading.
 Since the program scrapes various websites, the scraping could have been done concurrently and writing the final data could have been locked.
 Could have used a basic read-write monitor lock to allow multiple scrapers but only a single writer.
-2. Better final delivery: The project could have been delivered in a way that is more intuitive and usable by people having a non-technical background: either by making a User interface or many deplying it on a server to run at fixed periods.
+2. Better final delivery: The project could have been delivered in a way that is more intuitive and usable by people having a non-technical background: either by making a User interface.
 3. Remove similar news: can implement an NLP algorithm to determine similarity between news and can cut out repitive news.
 4. Sentiment analysis: can implement ML algorithms for news sentiment ananlysis.
 5. Minor changes like reading from a email recipient list and prompting for sender email and password at runtime.